It's time to configure Exchange Server high availability because we did install a second Exchange…

 What does Exchange 2010 end of life mean?

-It’s important to migrate, let’s have a look at what you will be missing after October 13, 2020:
+It’s important to migrate from Exchange 2010.
+Let’s have a look at what you will be missing after October 13, 2020:

 - Technical support